jubearsun/web-tier-2016/Week 2 - Style Guide and Responsive Design/README.md

 * We have a first project, but I need to get details worked out with the person who requested it.
 Hopefully we can get working on it next week.

+## Icebreakers!
+* We're going to get into pairs and you will converse with your fellow tier member for 10 minutes.
+* Wander around outside, take a photo of your person and post something you learned about this person!
+(Make sure you talk about different things with different people so your partners don't post the same thing about you)
+* Come back in 10 minutes and switch partners.

 ## Warm Up
 * I'm going to go through an HTML file I created and you're going to tell me how to convert it to scss! - [https://github.com/jubearsun/hex-sp16](https://github.com/jubearsun/hex-sp16)